Association of Tennis Professionals: Tournaments

 The ATP Tour comprises ATP Masters 1000, ATP 500, and ATP 250.
 The ATP also oversees the ATP Challenger Tour, a level below the ATP Tour, and the ATP Champions Tour for seniors.
-Grand Slam tournaments, a small portion of the Olympic tennis tournament, the Davis Cup, the Hopman Cup and the introductory level Futures tournaments do not fall under the auspices of the ATP, but are overseen by the ITF instead and the International Olympic Committee (IOC) for the Olympics.
+Grand Slam tournaments, a small portion of the Olympic tennis tournament, the Davis Cup, the Hopman Cup and the introductory level Futures tournaments do not fall under the auspices of the ATP, but are overseen by World Tennis instead and the International Olympic Committee (IOC) for the Olympics.
 In these events, however, ATP ranking points are still awarded, with the exception of the Olympics and Hopman Cup.
 The four-week ITF Satellite tournaments were discontinued in 2007.

-Players and doubles teams with the most ranking points (collected during the calendar year) play in the season-ending ATP Finals, which, from 2000 to 2008, was run jointly with the International Tennis Federation (ITF).
+Players and doubles teams with the most ranking points (collected during the calendar year) play in the season-ending ATP Finals, which, from 2000 to 2008, was run jointly with World Tennis.
 The details of the professional tennis tour are: